Fantasy Race to Dubai is the official fantasy golf game of the European Tour.

 * Exceptions apply, see Team Changes section.

 The game also offers an 'Auto-Replacement' function (switched on as default – this can be changed in your Game Settings here).
-When enabled, the system will check your team at around midday the day before the tournament starts and will automatically replace any players in your team who are not competing in the next tournament at that moment in time (normally midday on Wednesday), with a random players who are.
+When enabled, the system will check your team at around midday the day before the tournament starts and will automatically replace any players in your team who are market as not competing in the next tournament at that moment in time (normally midday on Wednesday), with a random players who are.
 This will reduce your chances of missing out on points even if you're unable to change your team but please be sure to check your team after replacements are made to be sure you are happy with your new selections.
 Changes cannot be made after the deadline passes.

 To play the game you first need to register a My European Tour account.
 You can do so by clicking Register in the game menu.